 Hostilo is the son of a career Marine and Vietnam veteran.
 His mother is Japanese and a survivor of the bombing on Hiroshima.
 He comes from tough stock, which means that it only makes sense that with his survival instincts in overdrive, the lawyer searched for the first opportunity to gain the upper hand.

-“Lovett Bennett, who is my next door neighbor and a lawyer in Statesboro, an absolutely fantastic person, I get in touch with him.
-He knows what’s going on; he’s actually sitting in the square outside with the GBI.
-I get in touch with him and I actually conned, for lack of a better word, Brower into thinking that he’s going to see a judge right now to get justice and to have his hearing.
+“Lovett Bennett, who is my next-door neighbor and a lawyer in Statesboro, an absolutely fantastic person, was the person I called.
+He knows what’s going on.
+He’s actually sitting in the square outside with the GBI.
+I get in touch with him and I actually conned, for lack of a better word, Robbie into thinking that he’s going to see a judge right now to get justice and to have his hearing.
 Lovett’s going to be his attorney.
-If anything was going to get me out of there it was Lovett on the outside and me on the inside.”
+If anything was going to get me out of there, it was Lovett on the outside and me on the inside.”

-“I didn’t see him again until we went to court,” says Hostilo. “[After Brower’s surrender] they took me to the GBI station there in town and my father was there and my friends about 20 friends,” he continues.
+“I didn’t see him again until we went to court,” says Hostilo. “[After the Browers’ surrender] they took me to the GBI station in town and my father was there and about 20 friends,” he continues.
 “That’s the first time I broke down, when I saw my dad.
 I just broke down.”

 “I’m the kind of guy that believes everything happens for a reason.
 For this man to be that enraged with me to want to kill me and do what he did, I must have done something wrong there.
-My first stint as a lawyer I was arrogant, I was brash, and I had had a lot of success at a very young age.
-I was probably in the practice of law for the wrong reasons: financial gain, success.
+In my first stint as a lawyer, I was arrogant and brash because I had a lot of success at a very young age.
+I was probably in the practice of law for the wrong reasons: financial gain and success.
 I had lost my way.
 This changed everything.”

 “I’m a better me.
 I’m a better person.
 I thank Robbie Brower for that.
 Maybe that was God’s way of saying, “You better check your ego.”
-There’s some point in time that I’m going to go see him in prison and we’re going to sit down and have a conversation.”
+There’s some point in time that I’m going to go see him in prison and we’re going to sit down and have a conversation,” says Hostilo.